Traditional Italian Panna Cotta with Raspberries

 There are several variations of the sauce that accompanies panna cotta.
 Let’s look at a few of them:

-• BERRIES: A fresh, fruity sauce made with a mix of strawberries, blueberries, raspberries and blackberries.
-It can be sweetened with sugar or honey and is perfect for balancing the sweetness of panna cotta.
+- BERRIES: A fresh, fruity sauce made with a mix of strawberries, blueberries, raspberries and blackberries.
+You can sweeten it with sugar or honey and is perfect for balancing the sweetness of panna cotta.

-• CHOCOLATE: A creamy, smooth sauce made with melted dark or milk chocolate.
-Add a touch of butter to make the sauce even smoother and more indulgent.
-Chocolate Sauce pairs perfectly with panna cotta for an irresistible combination.
+- CHOCOLATE: A creamy, smooth sauce made with melted dark chocolate.
+Try panna cotta with chocolate sauce for an irresistible combination!

 Panna cotta, whose name in Italian literally means “cooked cream”, is a popular Italian dessert known throughout the world.
 Although its exact origins are somewhat nebulous, it’s commonly associated with the Piedmont region in northern Italy, where it’s said to have originated in the 19th century.